Simply-Cod/semi-clown-fiesta.nvim/README.md

-# No Clown Fiesta
+# Semi Clown Fiesta

-An attempt at a color scheme that does not look like a clown puked up the source code.
+Semi Clown Fiesta is a fork of [No-Clown-Fiesta](https://github.com/aktersnurra/no-clown-fiesta.nvim) which is a minimal theme

 ![image](https://gustafrydholm.xyz/images/no-clown-fiesta.png)